 If you do not already have a tax ID, fill out the application to get your personal tax number.

 It is also recommended that you ask the clerk to help set up your account on the Revenue Service’s online tax portal.

 Request and fill out the Micro Business application.
 Most agents speak basic English, but if you are going to have questions about the process or your tax situation, it is best to ask a professional bilingual tax adviser before visiting the office, and/or to visit the Revenue Service with a fluent Georgian speaker to aid you.

-If accepted, you will receive a certificate and benefit from Micro Business Status from the 1st day of the next calendar month.
+If accepted, you will receive a certificate and benefit from Micro Business Status immediately.
 You are required to fill out and submit a simplified version of the annual income declaration before April 1st each year.